-- 2.1 Greater Shepparton is a welcoming, inclusive and safe place for all. - 2.2 Our community is supported to achieve and sustain physical, emotional and spiritual health and wellbeing. - 2.3 Lifelong learning is valued and fostered in our community. - 2.4 Social and cultural, educational and employment opportunities are created to enable children, young people, individuals and families to actively participate in their community. - 2.5 Creativity and participation in arts and culture is nurtured and encouraged. - 2.6 Volunteering is promoted and encouraged along with other measures to improve community resilience. - 2.7 Greater Shepparton is valued for cultural celebrations, inclusion and engagement of our diverse communities. - 2.8 Our Aboriginal culture and people are valued and celebrated, with collaborative actions undertaken to enable peaceful, healthy and productive lives in a safe environment. - 2.9 Public places, open space and community facilities are safe and accessible for all and presented to a high quality.
+- 2.1 Greater Shepparton is a welcoming, inclusive and safe place for all. - 2.2 Our community is supported to achieve and sustain physical, emotional and spiritual health and wellbeing. - 2.3 Lifelong learning is valued and fostered in our community. - 2.4 Social and cultural, educational and employment opportunities are created to enable children, young people, individuals and families to actively participate in their community. - 2.5 Creativity and participation in arts and culture is nurtured and encouraged. - 2.6 Volunteering is promoted and encouraged along with other measures to improve community resilience. - 2.7 Greater Shepparton is valued for cultural celebrations, inclusion and engagement of our diverse communities. - 2.8 Our Aboriginal culture and people are valued and celebrated, with collaborative actions undertaken to enable peaceful, healthy and productive lives in a safe environment. - 2.9 Public places, open space and community facilities are safe and accessible for all and presented to a high quality. - 2.10 Council demonstrates strong regional and local partnership efforts across health and wellbeing. - 2.11 Implement strategies that align with the Royal Commission into Family Violence.

-Measure Source Baseline Target When measured Active library members in municipality Know Your Council data 12.63% 20% Annually Number of people attending performing arts events Riverlinks & Economic Development data 46,000 Increase by 5% Annually Number of people attending SAM SAM data 32,000 Increase by 5% Annually Participation in the Maternal & Child Health (MCH) Service Know Your Council data 77.32% >75% Annually Participation in the MCH service by Aboriginal children Know Your Council data 64.11% >65% Annually Compliance with Home Care Standards Australian Aged Care Quality Agency audit 100% 100% Annually Immunisation coverage rate Australian immunisation register State average Above State average Annually Number of people cycling to work within Greater Shepparton Super Tuesday Count 655 Increase by 10% Annually Number of people that participate in council run Active Living programs Attendance and membership data 700,000 >750,000 visits Annually GSCC to achieve 2% indigenous employment by 2020 as per the Algabonyah Agreement GSCC Employment data 2% 2020
+WHEN MEASURE SOURCE BASELINE TARGET MEASURED Active library members in municipality Know Your Council data 12.63% 20% Annually Number of people attending performing arts events Riverlinks & Economic Development data 46,000 Increase by 5% Annually Number of people attending SAM SAM data 32,000 Increase by 5% Annually Participation in the Maternal & Child Health (MCH) Service Know Your Council data 77.32% >75% Annually Participation in the MCH service by Aboriginal children Know Your Council data 64.11% >65% Annually Compliance with Home Care Standards Australian Aged Care Quality Agency audit 100% 100% Annually Immunisation coverage rate 12-15mths 24-27mths 60-63mths Australian immunisation register 93% 92% 94% At or above State average Annually Number of people cycling to work within Greater Shepparton Super Tuesday Count 655 Increase by 10% Annually Number of people that participate in Council run Active Living programs Attendance and membership data 700,000 >750,000 visits Annually GSCC to achieve 2% indigenous employment by 2020 as per the Algabonyah Agreement GSCC Employment data 0.5% 2% 2020 The Actions identified in the Municipal Public Health and Wellbeing Annual Action Plan linked to the Social Theme are addressed.
+Municipal Public Health and Wellbeing Annual Action Plan 100% Actions Addressed Annually